pranavreddy23/autoware.privately-owned-vehicles/Models/data_utils/README.md

 ![Augmentations Network Diagram](../../Diagrams/Augmentations.jpg)

-## load_acdc.py
+## load_data.py

-Helper class to load the ACDC data for training
+Helper class to load multiple datasets, separate data into training and validation splits and extract a Region of Interest (ROI) from images